usaid-cs/yesterday-i-learned/random.md

 - There are not many strong [rules on naming roads](https://www.youtube.com/watch?v=yqmso0c9CBs), but all that's required for a street to be called a street is to have buildings on both sides.
 - Wetting your fingers lets you tell the direction of the wind??
 - The Japanese monarchy is the longest continuous-running monarchy in the world.
-- Almost 1/4 of the film _Der Untergang_ describes Hitler killing himself and his bunker wife.
-As an aside, the Fuhrerbunker today is [a parking lot](https://en.wikipedia.org/wiki/F%C3%BChrerbunker#/media/File:Berlin_2011_location_of_F%C3%BChrerbunker.jpg), and next to it, [a language school, a grocery store, and a sushi place](https://goo.gl/maps/8pgriG4jowD2).
 - [Gherkins](https://en.wikipedia.org/wiki/Pickled_cucumber) are pickles.
 - Set up a [bastion host](https://en.wikipedia.org/wiki/Bastion_host) (a security-hardened host) that you need to connect to, in order to get to your other web services, then---at least in theory---you can save your time hardening all your other hosts, because they aren't exposed to the internets.
 - Machines may be better than humans at almost everything, but humans are still better at ["picking up pieces of fluff"](https://www.cbc.ca/news/technology/tesla-model-3-sedan-automation-robots-manufacturing-delay-1.4734829), at least for now.